Container Shipping and Moving Company To and From the Port of San Francisco, California

 Port of San Francisco, California Terminals: Where do you want us to pick up or Drop Off Your Container?

 The Port of San Francisco handles various shipping needs across its complex.
-Its terminal's proximity to various cargo service units and harbors makes it a cost-effective and efficient solution.
-Below are some of these terminals;
+Its terminal’s proximity to various cargo service units and harbors makes it a cost-effective and efficient solution.
+Below are some of these terminals:

 Pier 80 Break Bulk Terminal

-It's located on Caesr Chavez and Maryland Street, covering 69 acres and three 40-foot MLLW berths totaling 2.700 feet.
+It’s located on Cesar Chavez and Maryland Street, covering 69 acres and three 40-foot MLLW berths totaling 2.700 feet.
 The wharf design is 1,000 lbs/sq.ft.
 The covered storage on Pier 80 is distributed into Shed A with 224,000 sq.ft and Shed D with 170,000 sq.ft.
 The gates include four entrance lanes, two exit lanes, and a single bypass lane.
-There are 4 Fairbanks 70' by 10', 60-ton capacity scales, and a Radiation Portal Inspection Lane.
-Finally, there's a 30,000 sq.ft maintenance and repair building and on-dock rail access via Illinois Street Bridge.
+There are 4 Fairbanks 70′ by 10′, 60-ton capacity scales, and a Radiation Portal Inspection Lane.
+Finally, there’s a 30,000 sq.ft maintenance and repair building and on-dock rail access via Illinois Street Bridge.
 Pier 80 is controlled by Pasha Automotive Services and is mainly used for imports, exports, and vehicle processing.
 Many auto dealerships in the Bay Area of Pier 80 make it a suitable location for most importers looking to handle their sales quickly.

 Pier 92 Terminal